justinba1010/USCCodeathon-F19-Upper/expense-it/readme.md

 The '$' character will only appear as the first character of an entry.
 The following lines will contain a backwards descripton of $x$ characters between 0 and 2^16 characters with 40 characters on each line.
-Hiragana characters are mapped to their Katakana counterparts あ → ア and Katakana are mapped to their Hiragana counterparts ア → あ.
-Finally the small half width kana are mapped to their standard half width kana counterparts ｧ → ｱ.
+Hiragana characters are replaced with their Katakana counterparts あ → ア and Katakana are replaced with to their Hiragana counterparts ア → あ.
+Finally the small half width kana are replaced with their standard half width kana counterparts ｧ → ｱ.
 Here is a helpful link to get you started https://en.wikipedia.org/wiki/Kana.
 The only Hiragana, Katakana, and small half width Kana that will be used are in the character list below.

 ```
 Hiragana characters: